fmeynadier/tasktime/README.md

     -n, --null              Print also tasks without time information (default: no) -t, --task [cmd]        Change task command
-    -v, --version           Print version and exit
+    -v, --version           Print version and exit --full                    print full task breakdown (default : only print totals)
+  --project PROJECT         Project for which the active time is computed
+                            Contrary to previous versions, this is optional :
+                            By default, all projects that had an activity within the given timespan will be taken into account.
+  -x EXCLUDE, --exclude EXCLUDE
+                            Exclude project (may be used more than once)

 Prepare taskwarrior